mitric-lab/programming_theochem/src/04-numerical_optimisation/03-steepest_descent.md

 4. Repeat until the condition above is satisfied.

 Let us try to gain some intuition from this cryptic description.
-The right hand side of the condition, $\alpha_j t = c \alpha_j |m|$, is the expected decrease in $f$ using linear approximation scaled by
+The right-hand side of the condition, $\alpha_j t = c \alpha_j |m|$, is the expected decrease in $f$ using linear approximation scaled by
 $c$.
 So we start with a large step size $\alpha_0$ and check if it leads to a sufficient decrease in $f$.
 If not, we decrease the step and decrease it check again.
-In this way, we will almost never find the minimum in the search direction, but it is good enough, because we do not use line search to find the minimum, but to find a reasonable step size for steepest descent.
+In this way, we will rarely find the minimum in the search direction, but it is good enough because we do not use line search to find the minimum, but to find a reasonable step size for steepest descent.

-Steepest descent with backtracking line search can be summarized as follows:
+Steepest descent with the backtracking line search can be summarised as follows:
 1. Choose a starting point $x$ and a maximum step size $\alpha_0$.
 2. Calculate the gradient at the current point $\nabla f(x_k)$.
-3. Use the gradient as the direction for backtracking line search to find a step size $\alpha_k$.
+3. Use the gradient as the direction for the backtracking line search to find a step size $\alpha_k$.
 4. Update the current point using $x_{k+1} = x_k - \alpha_k \nabla f(x_k)$.
 5. Repeat until the convergence criterion is met.

 ### Implementation
-Because we aim at implementing several optimization algorithms, we will at first implement a base class `OptimiserBase` which contains the common methods and attributes of all optimization algorithms.
+Because we aim to implement several optimization algorithms, we will first implement a base class `OptimiserBase` which contains the common methods and attributes of all optimization algorithms.

 ```python